gumaerc-testorg/4.463-fall-2004/content/pages/readings.md

 Skin and Bones: Evolution and Innovation (cont.)
 {{< tdclose >}}
 {{< tdopen >}}
 Ruth, Matthias, and Paolo Dell' Anno.
 "An Industrial Ecology of the US Glass Industry." _Resources Policy_ 23 (1997): 109-124.
 Fisher-Cripps, Anthony C., and Richard E. Collins.
 "Architectural Glazings: Design Standards and Failure Models." _Building and Environment_ 30, no. 1 (1995): 29-40.
-Walker, John R. "A Cladding Designers Perspective on the Use of Safety Glass in Curtainwall." _Glass Processing Days_ (2003): 205-206. {{% resource_link "2936637b-8244-492f-81ea-3c928cc067f2" "Pilkington" %}} - First in Glass
+Walker, John R. "A Cladding Designers Perspective on the Use of Safety Glass in Curtainwall." _Glass Processing Days_ (2003): 205-206.
+[Pilkington](http://www.pilkington.com/) - First in Glass
 (Click on "Pilkington and the Flat Glass Industry 2004" under "Downloads".)
 {{< tdclose >}}